Raj0527/AnsibleProjects/README.md

 # AnsibleProjects

-Welcome to my Ansible practice project portfolio!
+Welcome to my Ansible project portfolio!
 In this repository, I've documented and showcased my hands-on experience with Ansible, covering various critical aspects of automation and configuration management.
 These projects demonstrate my ability to effectively utilize Ansible for automating infrastructure tasks, managing configurations, and streamlining deployments.

 ## Table of Contents